leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DecompilePlugin/DecompilerWindow.md

 mouse button.

+**Function Symbols**

-> Function Symbols Double-clicking a called function name causes the window itself to navigate away from its current function to the called function, triggering a new decompilation if necessary and changing its display.
-Global Variables Double-clicking a global variable name does not have any effect on the Decompiler window itself, but Listing or other windows may navigate to the storage address of the global variable.
-Constants Double-clicking a token representing a constant causes the constant to be treated as an address, and a navigation event to that address is generated.
+Double-clicking a called function name causes the window itself to navigate away from its current function to the called function, triggering a new decompilation if necessary and changing its display.

+**Global Variables**

+Double-clicking a global
+variable name does *not* have any effect on the Decompiler window itself, but Listing or *other* windows may navigate to the storage address of the global variable.

+**Constants**

+Double-clicking a token representing a constant causes the constant to be treated as an address, and a navigation event to that address is generated.
 The Decompiler window itself navigates depending again on whether the address represents a new function or not.

+**Labels**

-Labels Double-clicking the label within a goto statement causes the window to navigate to the target of the goto, within the function.
+Double-clicking the label within a *goto* statement causes the window to navigate to the target of the goto, within the function.
 The cursor is set and the window view is adjusted if necessary to ensure that the target is visible.

+**Braces**

-Braces Double-clicking a '{' or '}' token, causes the window to navigate to the matching brace within the window.
+Double-clicking a '{' or '}' token, causes the window to navigate to the *matching* brace within the window.
 The cursor is set and the window view is adjusted if necessary to ensure that the matching brace is visible.

-Braces may also be navigated via the keyboard .
+Braces may also be navigated [via the keyboard](DecompilerWindow.md#go-to-nextprevious-brace).

 ### Ctrl-Double-Click